h44z/seafile-docker-ce/README.md

 ### Manual configuration of Seafile
 After the Seafile container has been started at least once, the mounted volume for the `/seafile` directory should contain a folder `conf`.
 Take a look at the official manual to check out which settings can be changed.

-HINT: After the initial setup (first run), changing the environment variables in .env does not reflect to the configuration files!
+**HINT**: After the initial setup (first run), changing the environment variables in .env does not reflect to the configuration files!

 ### Troubleshooting